Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 What do you say to Hispanic groups who are concerned about that?

-This is the kind of mealy mouth inconsequential irrelevance that they're known for.
+This is the kind of mealy-mouth, inconsequential irrelevance that they're known for.

 This identity politics crap.

-Why, what does that mean for Trump's messages for everybody?
+What does that mean for Trump's message?

-Is he hiring people who are committed to enacting real change, respecting taxpayers, bringing about uh an agenda that will create jobs, lift up wages?
+Is he hiring people who are committed to enacting real change, respecting taxpayers, bringing about an agenda that will create jobs, lift up wages?

-Wow, you mean so diversity is not just skin color.
+Wow, you mean so diversity is not just skin color?

 Cool.